ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A slice is defined by the two slice parameters, `start` and `end`, and an iteration delta, `step`.
 Each of these parameters is
-optional. `len` is the length of the input array.
+optional.
+In the rest of this section, `len` denotes the length of the input array.

 The default value for `step` is `1`.
 The default values for `start` and `end` depend on the sign of `step`,